 Update: Based on the new tax code signed by President Trump in December 2017, the IRS released new tax withholding guidelines.
 Taxpayers should have seen changes to their paychecks, reflecting the new tax plan, in February 2018.
 You may not have needed to update your W-4, but it is a good idea to double check your withholding tax allowances with the new IRS guidelines.

 Tax forms can be hard to fill out, especially the first few times.
-Each form comes with its own set of instructions, but sometimes you still end up being confused.
+Each form also comes with its own set of instructions, which makes the whole process seem confusing.
 Don’t worry – we feel your pain.
 We’ll take you through the process of how to complete a W-4 form, also known as an employee’s withholding allowance certificate.

 W-4 Forms: The Basics

 W-4s aren’t as scary as they may look.
-Employees complete this two-page form so that their employers know how much federal income tax needs to be withheld from their paychecks and, in turn, how much money you will take home with each paycheck.
-You’ve probably come across a W-4 form if you’ve recently gotten a new job or your financial situation has shifted due to something like a divorce or the birth of a child.
+Employees complete this two-page form so that their employers know how much federal income tax needs to withhold from their paychecks.
+This affects how much money you will take home with each paycheck.
+You’ve probably come across a W-4 form if you recently got a new job or your financial situation changed due to something like a divorce or the birth of a child.

 Let’s back up just a bit.
 What is withholding?
 It involves having a portion of your earnings taken and sent to the government.
-It’s a portion of your annual tax bill taken out of each paycheck.
+It’s the portion of your annual tax bill that comes out of each paycheck.
 Even if you’re not working, you may have taxes withheld from other sources of income such as pensions, commissions and awards.